 Unfortunately, there is no real answer to this.
 It depends on so many factors and which role you are applying for.

-In reality, some people with specific skills and experience may take a matter of days or weeks.
-At the start of the Mediterranean season, if you are a new crew member with only the basic qualifications, and no boat or land-based work history, it can take a long time and unfortunately, some people run out of visa time, or money before securing a role as there are sometimes hundreds of candidates applying for each position.
+In reality, some people with specific skills and experience may take a few days or weeks.
+At the start of the Mediterranean season, if you are a new crew member with only the basic qualifications, and no boat or land-based work history, it can take a long time unfortunately.
+Some people run out of visa time or money before securing a role as there are sometimes hundreds of candidates applying for each position.

 It is all on you to showcase your qualifications, skills, and work ethic.